Life is short, Eat dessert first

 Make the Hanger

 Cut one long piece of fabric for the hanger.
-Lay this aside until you have made the wire heart which will hang from it.
+Lay this aside until you have made the wire heart that will hang from it.

 Now your DIY Valentine’s Rag Wreath is complete but I decided to add a little wire heart to hang in the center so scroll down for how that is made.